Sensente/sensente/README.md

 Bonjour!
 Currently, I'm looking forward to any research internship opportunity, please feel free to contact me, thank you.

-- 💬 I'm an M.Sc student at Nanjing University and a member of the LANDS group, advised by Prof. Wei Wang.
-Before admitted by NJU without examination, I was graduated with honors from Hefei University of Technology (HFUT).
-I was awarded twice the Undergraduate China National Scholarship.
+- 💬 I'm an M.Sc student at Nanjing University.

 - 🔭 My research interests are device-free and wireless sensing.
 Part of our related works has been accepted by ICASSP 2023.
 If you have any interesting ideas, please feel free to contact me.